meshcloud/collie-hub/docs/tutorial/README.md

 ### Create a Foundation

 After running this command, let's create a new cloud foundation.
-We will call this `livkid-prod`.
+We will call this `likvid-prod`.

 Let's run `collie foundation new likvid-prod` to start an interactive configuration for this foundation.